hardlyardi/runtest/README.md

 ```

 To make some of the magic happen, a "runner" is needed.
 Runtest's design scope is to run tests, so, apart from styling,
-you roll your own testing suite:
+you roll your own testing suite.
+Should look something like this:

 ```luau
 local SPEC_DIRECTORY = "./tests/_specs"